mackenziekbrooks/dci102-f21-humanitiesdata/docs/assignments.md

 **Specifications:**

-* Draft due Mondayh, November 4 at 9am.
+* Draft due Monday, November 4 at 9am.
 * Final version due Monday, November 8th, at 9am.
 * 750-1000 words.
 * Posted to your website in a designated project section.
 Turn in the link to this page on Canvas.